-If you’ve been in the market for home speakers, you’ve probably seen one brand name come up over and over again: Sonos.
+If you’ve been in the market for home speakers, you’ve probably seen one brand name come up repeatedly: Sonos.
 It’s to the point where the Sonos brand is almost a name for the entire product category itself, like how the iPod was for MP3 players.
-But what is Sonos and why are their speakers so popular?
+But what is Sonos, and why are its speakers so popular?
 We’ll get into all of that as well as a few of the pros and cons of getting a Sonos speaker.

 What is Sonos?

 First and foremost, let’s answer a basic question.
 What is Sonos?
-Sonos is an audio company that’s been around since 2002 and they were one of the first companies to use the internet in your house to connect speakers together.
-While we call it an audio company Sonos really only specializes in home audio speakers, so don’t expect to buy a pair of headphones from them anytime soon.
-Whether you’re looking to build yourself a fancy new entertainment room or want a single smart speaker for your apartment, they have you covered.
+Sonos is an audio company that’s been around since 2002.
+It was one of the first companies to use the internet in your house to connect speakers together.
+While we call it an audio company Sonos really only specializes in home audio speakers, so don’t expect to buy a pair of Sonos headphones anytime soon.
+Whether you’re looking to build yourself a fancy new entertainment room or want a single smart speaker for your apartment, Sonos has you covered.

 There are a few key elements of Sonos speakers that make them the go-to for home audio, one of which is the ecosystem.
-Sonos sells a number of speakers ranging from small speakers you can put in the bedroom to bases you can place under your TV, and they all work seamlessly together.
-Plenty of audio products are a one-off, standalone product.
-If you buy a pair of headphones, that’s the end of the transaction.
-The same is true with Bluetooth speakers.
-But that isn’t the case with Sonos speakers.
-Buying one speaker just gets your foot in the door of their speaker ecosystem.
+Sonos sells several speakers ranging from small speakers you can put in the bedroom to bases you can place under your TV, and they all work seamlessly together.
+While many audio products are one-off, standalone products, that’s not the case with Sonos speakers.
+If you buy a pair of headphones, that’s the end of the transaction, and the same is true with Bluetooth speakers.
+Buying one Sonos speaker merely gets your foot in the door of their speaker ecosystem.

-The more speakers you get, the more options you have in terms of how you listen.
-You can mix and match them throughout the house and you get full control of everything via their app.
-Whether you want to play the same song across the house, this song in that room, or different songs in different rooms, the Sonos app lets you do that.
+The more speakers you get, the more options you have regarding how you listen.
+You can mix and match them throughout the house and you get full control of everything via the Sonos app.
+Whether you want to play the same song across the house, this song in that room, or different songs in different rooms, the app lets you do that.
 Plus, combining certain speakers can get you a full 5.1 surround sound system.

-Sonos products aren’t cheap, and the company wants you to continue building your ecosystem by buying more and more of their speakers.
-This isn’t possible if their products are outdated after a year or two.
-So Sonos makes it a point to make sure that their older speakers are kept up to date via software updates for way longer than you might expect.
-The Sonos Sub and Sonos Playbar which came out in 2012 and 2013, respectively, are still an integral part of their product line-up to this day.
-So if you bought one of these all those years ago, it’s mostly likely still doing just fine in your living room (or wherever you set it up).
+Sonos products aren’t cheap, and the company wants you to continue building your ecosystem by buying more and more of its speakers.
+This isn’t possible if its products are outdated after a year or two.
+So Sonos makes it a point to make sure that its older speakers are kept up to date via software updates for way longer than you might expect.
+For example, the Sonos Sub and Sonos Playbar which came out in 2012 and 2013, respectively, are still an integral part of their product line-up to this day.
+So if you bought one of these all those years ago, it’s most likely still doing just fine in your living room (or wherever you set it up).

-As we mentioned before, Sonos speaker connect to each other wirelessly via your home internet, but what exactly does that mean?
-During setup Sonos basically makes its own mesh network, which basically means the speakers are able to directly send information between each other without interference from any of the other electronics on your router.
+As we mentioned before, Sonos speakers connect to each other wirelessly via your home internet, but what exactly does that mean?
+During setup, Sonos makes its own mesh network, which basically means the speakers can directly send information to each other without interference from any of the other electronics on your Wi-Fi router.
 That said, if you happen to have a lot of things connected to your Wi-Fi then Sonos also sells the Boost which, as its name implies, acts as a Wi-Fi extender to give a little boost to the Sonos mesh network.

-What are the pros and cons of having a Sonos system?
+What are the benefits of a Sonos system?